tim-ngeno/AutoFlow/README.md

 ## 2. Project Overview
 AutoFlow is a Node.js-based application designed to automate various tasks such as database backups, file transfers, and notification alerts.
 It offers a RESTful API for task management and utilizes the Agenda library for job scheduling.

+## Changes:
+- Rewritten in TypeScript: The AutoFlow project has been rewritten in TypeScript to improve code quality, maintainability, and type safety.
+- Testing Module Update: The testing module has been transitioned from Mocha to Jest for enhanced testing capabilities, improved performance, and parallel execution.

 ## 3. Technologies Used
 AutoFlow leverages the following technologies:
 - **Node.js**: A JavaScript runtime environment for server-side applications.